alchemyplatform/multisig-plugin/README.md

 This multisig plugin includes a variable gas feature to address this problem.
 The fee values selected and signed over by the first k-1 signers are treated as a "maximum fee" and the k-th signer is able to choose final fee values to use based on the current network conditions.
 With this feature, there is no longer a risk of overpaying, or having to re-collect the k signatures.

+Note: Since paymasters sign over the user op with max gas values, the variable gas feature is very likely incompatible with most ERC4337 paymasters.

 #####Multisig signature spec#####
 The multisig signature scheme has the following format: